TekkaGB/AemulusModManager/README.md

 Next, there is a list of Patches.
 Note that NAME.TBL patches have different members from every other tbl.

 #### Normal Patch
-- tbl - Name of .tbl file without the extension
+- tbl - Name of .tbl file without the extension.
+For Q/Q2 .tbls it will instead be the path to the .tbl within the CPK, with extension (eg. battle/table/datpersonaformat.tbl).
-- section - Index of section in the specified .tbl file
+- section - Index of section in the specified .tbl file.
+For Q/Q2, should always be 0.
 - offset - Position to start writing data at in relation to the specified section
 - data - The binary data to overwrite at the given offset represented as a space separated hex string

 #### NAME.TBL Patch
-- tbl - Name of .tbl file without the extension
+- tbl - Name of .tbl file without the extension.
+For Q/Q2 .tbls it will instead be the path to the .tbl within the CPK, with extension (eg. battle/table/personanametable.tbl).
-- section - Section of NAME.TBL seen in the list below
+- section - For P5R, section of NAME.TBL seen in the list below.
+For Q/Q2, should always be 0.
 - index - Index of name to replace
 - name - String to replace the name at the given index of the given section.
 Use square brackets to use hex instead of strings to use with Atlus's special encoding.